amodmulay/staxmpa/CODE_REVIEW.md

 *   **Centralized State Management:** The "lift state up" pattern, with `RadarPage` acting as the single source of truth, is an excellent choice.
 It avoids the premature introduction of complex state management libraries (like Redux or Zustand) and makes data flow predictable.
 *   **Component-Based Structure:** The clear separation between "smart" container components (like `RadarPage`) and "dumb" presentational components (`RadarView`, `TopicList`) is well-executed.
 This makes the UI easier to test and reason about.
 *   **Unidirectional Data Flow:** The application strictly follows the principle of data flowing down (via props) and events flowing up (via callbacks).
 This is fundamental to React and is implemented correctly, which significantly reduces the potential for bugs.
-*   **Logical File Organization:** The project structure is clean and intuitive, separating UI components, application-specific logic (`lexigen`), hooks, types, and styles.
+*   **Logical File Organization:** The project structure is clean and intuitive, separating UI components, application logic, pages, types, and styles.
+The addition of a `learn` page and `sitemap` route is well-integrated.

 ### ⚠️ Areas for Improvement